Home / LSA Students / Academics & Requirements / Majors & Minors / Philosophy, Politics, and Economics (PPE) /

 Effective Fall 2010

-Academic minor in Economics is not open to students with a major in the Department of Economics.
+Academic minor in Economics is not open to students with a concentration in the Department of Economics.

-Students wishing to pursue a minor in Economics must develop a specific plan for its completion in consultation with one of the Department's designated advisors.
+Students wishing to pursue an academic minor in Economics must develop a specific plan for its completion in consultation with one of the Department's designated advisors.

-Schedule an appointment with an economics minor advisor to declare an economics minor.
-Students must complete the prerequisites to the minor before declaring and must have a GPA of at least 2.0 in the minor.
+Schedule an appointment with an economics academic minor advisor to declare an economics academic minor.
+Students must complete the prerequisites to the academic minor before declaring and must have a GPA of at least 2.0 in the academic minor.

 Academic Minor Program